What does Stephen mean?

 From stephanos.
 Biblical: Stephen was the first Christian martyr.
 Common until the late 18th century.
 Stefan is a German, Scandinavian, and Slavic form.
 Steffan and Steffon (STEH-fen) are Welsh forms.
 Actors Stephen Colins, Steve Martin, Steve McQueen, Steve Buscemi; songwriter Stephen Foster; physicist Stephen Hawking; author Stephen King; filmmaker Steven Spielberg; musician Stevie Wonder; computer entrepreneur Steve Jobs; film director Stephen Daldry.

 Stephen▼ has 26 variants: Esteban▲, Estefan, Estevan▼, Etienne, Staffan, Steba, Steben, Stefan▼, Stefano, Steffan, Steffen, Steffon, Stefon, Stephan▼, Stephano, Stephanos, Stephanus, Stephens, Stephenson, Stephon▼, Stevan, Steve▼, Steven▲, Stevenson, Stevie▼ and Stevy.more]

 Stephen is a very prominent first name for males (#34 out of 1220, Top 3%) and also a very prominent last name for both adults and children (#3655 out of 150436, Top 2%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Stephen for boys.
-Stephen reached its top position of #20 in the U.S. during the years 1950-1959, and is presently at #258.
-(2014 Birth Statistics)
+Stephen reached its top position of #20 in the U.S. in the 1950s, and is presently at #258.
+(Top 1000 Baby Names Records, 2014)